alexieyizhe/intern.plus/README.md

 When branches are merged back into `master`, they must be squashed committed.

-Usually (but not always), the commit name is also prefixed with one of the following emojis based on the changes done in the commit, for better context when browsing on the `master` branch:
+The commit name is usually also prefixed with one of the following emojis based on the changes made in the commit, for better context when skimming through the `master` branch history:

 - ✨: new feature
 - 🐛: bug fixes